Green Gorilla Sustainability News

-Green Gorilla's recycling of waste plasterboard into gypsum is explained in this video by Nicole Bremner of TV1 News.
+Green Gorilla's recycling of waste plasterboard is explained in this video by Nicole Bremner of TV1 News.

 Click the image to check out the video.

-We work with construction and building companies to divert their plasterboard from landfill to produce recycled gypsum that is used by horticultural and dairy industries to enrich their soil.
-Our Waste Processing Facility recycled 4000 tonnes of gypsum in 2016 and this year we are aiming for 8000 tonnes.
+We work with construction and building companies to divert their plasterboard to create recycled gypsum and save it from Auckland landfill sites.
+Horticultural and dairy industries use our recycled gypsum to enrich their soil.
+Our Waste Processing Facility recycled 4000 tonnes of gypsum in 2016, and we are aiming to create 8000 tonnes in 2019.

 If you are a user of gypsum in New Zealand, contact us today.